chyyuu/aos_course_info/oslist.md

   - [ngo](https://github.com/occlum/ngo): Next-Gen Occlum, a work-in-progress fork of Occlum that is optimized for the next-generation of Intel SGX
 - [drone](https://www.drone-os.com/) : an Embedded Operating System for writing real-time applications in Rust with async/await features
 - [redox](https://www.redox-os.org/) : a Unix-like Micro-Kernel Operating System written in Rust
+- [KataOS](https://github.com/AmbiML/sparrow-kata-full)：a home-grown operating system named KataOS, that runs on top of seL4 and (ignoring the seL4 kernel) is written almost entirely in Rust

 #### some user-land vmm components
 - [google crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/): crosvm - The Chrome OS Virtual Machine Monitor.